The Staple Singers: History

 First child to Roebuck "Pops" Staples and his wife Oceola Staples, Cleotha was born in Drew, Mississippi, in 1934.
 Two years later, Roebuck moved his family from Mississippi to Chicago.
 Roebuck and Oceola's children, son Pervis and daughters, Mavis and Yvonne, were born in Chicago.
 Roebuck worked in steel mills and meatpacking plants while his family of four children grew up.
 The family began appearing in Chicago-area churches in 1948.
 Their first public singing appearance was at the Mount Zion Church, Chicago, where Roebuck's brother, the Rev. Chester Staples, was pastor.

 They signed their first professional contract in 1952.
 During their early career, they recorded in an acoustic gospel-folk style with various labels: United Records, Vee-Jay Records (their "Uncloudy Day" and "Will the Circle Be Unbroken?" were best sellers), Checker Records, Riverside Records, and then Epic Records in 1965.
 "Uncloudy Day" was an early influence on Bob Dylan, who said of it in 2015, "It was the most mysterious thing I'd ever heard ...
 I'd think about them even at my school desk ...
 Mavis looked to be about the same age as me in her picture (on the cover of "Uncloudy Day") ...
 Her singing just knocked me out ...
 And Mavis was a great singer—deep and mysterious.
 And even at the young age, I felt that life itself was a mystery."

 The move to Epic yielded a run of albums, including the live in-church Freedom Highway album produced by Billy Sherrill; the title track of which was a civil rights movement protest song penned by Pops Staples.
 It was on Epic that the Staple Singers developed a style more accessible to mainstream audiences, with "Why (Am I Treated So Bad)" and "For What It's Worth" (Stephen Stills) in 1967.
 In 1968, the Staple Singers signed to Stax Records and released two albums with Steve Cropper—Soul Folk in Action and We'll Get Over, Pervis returning for them.
 After Cropper left Stax, Al Bell produced their recordings, conducting the rhythm sessions at the famed Muscle Shoals Sound Studio and cutting the overdubs himself with engineer/musician Terry Manning at Memphis's Ardent Studios, moving in a more funk and soul direction.
+Their song "Brand New Day", written by Al Kooper for the film, was used as the theme song (and for the opening title credits) of The Landlord (1970).